-Thank you for buying Embedded Artists' LPCXpresso Base Board, designed for the LPCXpresso Board (target LPC1343 and LPC1114) and the mbed module from NXP's.
+Thank you for buying Embedded Artists' LPCXpresso Base Board, designed for the LPCXpresso Board (with multiple targets LPC176x, LPC1343, LPC1227, LPC11C24, LPC11U14, LPC1114, and more to come) and the mbed module from NXP.

 This document is a User's Guide that describes the LPCXpresso Base Board hardware design.
 The general focus will be for the LPCXpresso boards but differences for the mbed module will be noted.
+All differences between different LPCXpresso target boards as well as mbed are gathered in a separate chapter; 6 mbed and LPC1xxx Differences.